 Who owns the future?

 Recent regulations and changes in company policies force industries and big players to make radical shifts and adjust to a new reality, where both users and companies remain happy and continue their prosperous relationship.
 As privacy remains one of the biggest obstacles, industry leaders seek for solutions, with several incentives open for discussion.

 First – paid subscriptions.
 Many think that we should be paying for services on Facebook and Google, the same way we do on Netflix and Spotify; avoiding targeted ads and protecting personal information.

 Second – micropayments for our fair share of data.
 Every piece of data has an intrinsic value.
 If data-sets were structured and given value, consumers could earn monetary rewards for the assigned pieces.
 Besides, taking into consideration the current pace of development in machine learning and Big Data, there is a constant need for raw data, to train machines and feed them with loads of information.
 Hence, the value of data in some cases could be priceless, taking into account the years of expertise, quality and the sheer volume that involves human labor to sustain it.

 Paying for data-sets is a brilliant idea, however it still doesn’t resolve the online surveillance problem.
 As long as we have centrilized entities running our accounts and streaming our data, we will still be going in circles.

 Blockchain allows users to fully own and control personal data.
-It creates opportunities for monetary incentives and rewards users for participation, governance and maintenance.
-Members can sell their data-sets, validate input among various members by voting and become content creators, by integrating NFTs.
+It creates opportunities for monetary incentives and rewards users for participation, governance, and maintenance.
+Members can sell their data sets, and validate input among various members by voting and becoming content creators, by integrating NFTs.
 The first time in our digital history, we have paved the way for an anonymous, secure and transparent system, built with collective effort and dedication.